 x(t)=Acos(ωt+ϕ)x(t) = A\cos(\omega t + \phi)

-where AA is amplitude and ϕ\phi is the phase constant.
-The exact sine-or-cosine form depends on the starting conditions.
+where AA is the amplitude and ϕ\phi is the phase constant set by the starting conditions.

 Worked example: period of a spring-mass system